-In a developing country such as Malaysia, where private health insurance is a relatively new phenomenon and where there is a lack of data, limited empirical studies have been conducted on the relationship between health insurance and the utilisation of health care.
-Most of the previous literature in Malaysia has emphasised issues such as the development of health care systems and affordability and equity issues (Yu, Whynes & Sach 2008; Chee 2008; Saleh & Ibrahim 2005; Yon 2004).
-Generally, these studies are descriptive.
+In a developing country such as Malaysia, where private health insurance is a relatively new phenomenon and where there is a lack of data, there are limited empirical studies on the relationship between health insurance and the utilisation of health care.
+Most of the previous literature in Malaysia has emphasised issues such as the development of health care systems, and affordability and equity issues (Yu et al., 2008; Chee, 2008; Saleh and Ibrahim, 2005; Yon, 2004).
+Generally, the studies are descriptive in nature.
 In Malaysia, an empirical study on the determinants of the demand for medical care was conducted by Heller (1982).
-The results showed that total medical demand (the absolute volume of outpatient and inpatient consumption) was highly inelastic to the cash price and the cost at the time of utilisation.
+The results showed that total medical demand (the absolute volume of outpatient and inpatient consumption) was highly inelastic to the cash price and to the cost in time of utilisation.
 Total medical demand was also inelastic with respect to income.